JokerJohn/UpdatingHDmapByMonoCamera/README.md

  This project originated from the Beijing Deecamp 2019.

 - At present, the code of some modules has been sorted out and open sourced.
-This project involves some dataset that are too large and confidential, so the whole project is difficult to run through, but the ideas can be referenced.
+This repo involves some datasetsthat are too large and confidential, so the whole project is difficult to run through, but the ideas can be referenced.

 - This project is a low-cost solution to update high-definition maps using a monocular camera  and RTK GPS.
 Due to the training camp time and group restrictions, the current open source code is  from group 2.
-Only the update module of the lane line has been completed, and the update of landmarks and road signs and traffic lights has not been completed.
+Only the update module of the lane line has been completed, and the module of updating landmarks 、road signs and traffic lights has not been completed.

 ![image-20210813103307246](visualization/README/res.gif)